QubesOS/qubes-doc/user/advanced-topics/standalone-and-hvm.md

 Generally you should install in to the first "system" disk.
 (Resize it as needed before starting installation.)

 You can then create a new qube using the new template.
-If you use this Template as it is, then any HVMs that use it will effectively be DisposableVMs - all file system changes will be wiped when the HVM is closed down.
+If you use this Template as it is, then any HVMs that use it will effectively be disposables - all file system changes will be wiped when the HVM is closed down.

 Please see [this page](/doc/windows-appvms/) for specific advice on installing and using Windows-based Templates.